The data you see on any statistics dashboard or report depends on both the content you can access, and the users whose data you're allowed to view.

-- Content statistics access: Can you view the statistics for that specific content?
+- Content statistics access: Can you view the statistics for this specific content?

-You will only see data for users who interacted with content for which you can access the statistics, and whose user data your role permits you to see.
+You only see data for users who meet both conditions: they interacted with content you can access, and your role permits you to see their data.

-Because content statistics visibility and user visibility are checked independently, and because roles can overlap across contexts, you might sometimes see more or less data than expected:
+The two checks run independently.
+Because roles can overlap across contexts, you may see more or less data than expected:

-Limited view: You might have access to the statistics of a piece of content, but not to all the users who engaged with it.
-Likewise, even if you can view a user’s stats, you might not have access to all the content they’ve played.
-Since content and user visibility are evaluated separately, you’ll only see the overlap.
+- Limited view: You might access a piece of content's statistics without access to all the users who engaged with it, or view a user's stats without access to all the content they played.
+You only see the overlap.

 Who can see what

-The table below provides an overview of what statistics you can see based on your role on the platform or relationship to specific content or users.
+This table shows what statistics you can see, based on your role or your relationship to specific content or users.

 | Your role / Relationship | Content statistics you can see | User statistics you can see |